Updated on July 8, 2022

 Generally, a “real estate broker” is someone who, for compensation, can perform , among other things, the following acts on behalf of another:

 Because real estate agents and/or brokers are somewhat versatile in their professions, they sometimes take on the tasks of attorneys.
 They should not do this.
 But, it is all too common to have a broker perform legal work.
 However, there are certain functions that only attorneys can and should be hired to perform.
 Needless to say, the most crucial task for your attorney would be to review all the documents that are presented to you with the “legal eye”.
+This is why you need an attorney to handle your real estate transaction.
 Once you have a valid written fee agreement with an attorney, you can consider having your real estate attorney assist you with review the following TEN ITEMS: